qmlbook/qmlbook/docs/python/python.rst

     The source code for this chapter can be found in the `assets folder <../../assets>`_.

-This chapter described the Qt for Python module.
-How to install it and how to leverage QML together with Python.
+This chapter describes the PySide2 module from the Qt for Python project.
+You will learn how to install it and how to leverage QML together with Python.

 Introduction
 ============